-Management strategies incorporate bone-strengthening lifestyle choices, as well as the use of medications, such as bisphosphonates or denosumab, that help maintain or improve bone density and reduce the risk of all types of fragility fractures.
+Management strategies incorporate bone-strengthening lifestyle choices, as well as the use of medications that help maintain or improve bone density and reduce the risk of all types of fragility fractures.

 Depending on your doctor, other treatments include calcium and/or Vitamin D supplements, hormone therapy (mainly for postmenopausal women, selective oestrogen receptor modulators (SERMs) that increase bone density while decreasing fractures of the spine, and strontium ranelate that also reduces fracture risk.

 Fragility fractures are most common in people over the age of 50, however they are not an inevitable part of growing old.
 A healthy lifestyle and bone-protecting medication – prescribed when a person has been diagnosed with osteoporosis – can halve a person’s risk of suffering a fragility fracture.